 When enum fields are public, Java allows them to be mutable.
 This can lead to unexpected consequences, such as accidental or malicious changes to the object, while users expect enums to be immutable.
 Fields in an enum should be private, set in the constructor, and have no setter methods.

 Java 14 added the notion of a switch expression.
-A switch expression, unlike a switch statement, guarantees coverage of all enumeration values by its choices when applied to a basic enum type under the circumstances shown in the examples in .
+A switch expression, unlike a switch statement, guarantees coverage of all enumeration values by its choices when applied to a basic enum type under the circumstances shown in the examples in 6.27 Switch statements and lack of static analysis [CLL].

 6.5.2 Avoidance mechanisms for language users